wjhuah/oasis/README.md

-# BronzeRoBERTa
+# OASIS
-A RoBERTa for Bronze Script
+A BERT model for Bronze Script